 Board Member Calls- this will allow your board members to call important major donors and members of the community.
 You should keep track of donors, city officials, and any community members that have supported the organization by using a donor tracking system to track donor information such as Evertaction donor tracking software.
+The donor tracking system will keep track of important key information about your donors such as their contact information, emails, and mailing addresses.
+It will be easy to provide your board with donor information if you are keeping track of donors.
+You may need to provide your board members who are making fundraising calls with providing a script that will include information such as registration, ticket sales, the even's agenda, and fundraising goals.

-Making Board Members media liaisons-since board members are often vocal and visible members of the community when they are business leaders, politicians etc.

-You can get these type of board members to write articles about the non-profit organization or fundraising event to local newspapers for free publication.
+- 2. Making Board Members media liaisons-since board members are often vocal and visible members of the community when they are business leaders, politicians etc. You can get these type of board members to write articles about the non-profit organization or fundraising event to local newspapers for free publication.
+You can also have board members submit press releases to newspapers, radio shows, and TV news programs.
+Board members can also appear on the local news or local radio show.
+Keep in mind that board members who are business leaders or politicians will benefit greatly from being media liaisons for the organization as it creates exposure opportunities for them. - 3.
 Publicizing Fundraising on social media-getting board members to solicit donations for the nonprofit on their social media becomes an easy way to get board members involved in fundraising.
 This will allow the board members to solicit donations using their existing social media platforms (Face Book, Instagram, LinkedIn, Twitter) in a way that is more comfortable for them.
 Board members can educate people about the nonprofit mission, invite people to fundraising events whether in person or virtual, and ask for dollar amount donations from their existing social and professional networks.
 Social media is one of the best practices for fundraising these days.